19 Good Snacks for Breastfeeding

 I buy frozen edamame and let it thaw, or microwave it for a few minutes.
 I’ve also bought the dry edamame and snack out of the bag.

-For roasted chickpeas, I generally do a savory spice mixture – rinse and drain the chickpeas, then dry them and lay out on a baking sheet.
+For BBQ roasted chickpeas, I generally do a savory spice mixture – rinse and drain the chickpeas, then dry them and lay out on a baking sheet.
 I bake at 400 for 40ish minutes.

 8. Muffins with Nut Butter